julianlk522/FITM/README.md

 ### Code Quality

--Remove repeat code wherever possible
-    -RenderPaginatedLinks possibly, but requires either runtime reflection (icky, hard to read) or repeat code in the handler to handle a generic -Refactors for simplicity / accuracy
+-Refactors for simplicity / accuracy
-    -Move backend validation to /model unless using additional controller logic, e.g., JWT -RenderPaginatedLinks move slicing into separate PaginateLinks func that can be tested -GetTmapCatCounts probably possible in all sql
+    -Move backend validation to /model unless using additional controller logic, e.g., JWT -GetTmapCatCounts probably possible in all sql

 ## To-Maybe-Dos